joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   The parameters of the command are as below:

    - -v, --vcf_file: Path to the input vcf file.
 This file could be gzipped or not.
-   - -n, --num_cores: Number of worker processes that will be used for the annotation process.
+   - -p, --num_proc: Number of worker processes that will be used for the annotation process.
 By default, 1.
    - -o_dir, --output_directory: Path to the directory where the output files will be saved.
 By default, outputs will be saved at ``$CWAS_WORKSPACE``.

   .. code-block:: solidity

-    cwas annotation -v INPUT.vcf -o_dir OUTPUT_DIR -n 8
+    cwas annotation -v INPUT.vcf -o_dir OUTPUT_DIR -p 8

   The specific descriptions of the output files are as below.
 Each output file containing a specific pattern (i.e., ``.vep.vcf.gz``, ``.vep.vcf.gz.tbi``, ``.annotated.vcf``) in the file name as below will be found in the output directory.